Coiot/cbr-main/src/albums/episode2.md

   narration: "<p>Another turn, another wonder, this one a lot more familiar; the Qing
     have built the Great Library in Beijing.
 They’re already cultural powerhouses thanks to their uniques, so a science bonus on top of that is very natty.
-It can’t help them expand though — incredibly, for a civ that are usually one of the first to five cities, they’ve only just managed a third city and don’t have any other settlers on the go (that new city’s just out of shot, south of the Yellow Sea).
+It can’t help them expand though—incredibly, for a civ that are usually one of the first to five cities, they’ve only just managed a third city and don’t have any other settlers on the go (that new city’s just out of shot, south of the Yellow Sea).
     Instead, Korea look to take advantage of the open Manchurian expanse.
 They’re